-Existing facilities are not adequate in space, storage or technology.
-We need a smart classroom created in the under utilized break room so that lecture and lab classes can occur at the same time.
-This would greatly improve the efficiency of the program and improve safety of the shop in general.
+- The current air supply system has been patched and modified multiple times over the years.
+Multiple areas have been adapted, upsized and downsized without proper system design.
+Current machine toolign needs a consistant air supply, and air leaks need to be resolved. - Existing facilities are not adequate in space, storage or technology. - One option is to connect the under utilized break room to allow the classroom spaces to be accessed, so that lecture and lab classes can occur at the same time. - Or add a portable classroom to the enclosed lot space between the shop and Armory drive. - This would greatly improve the efficiency of the program and improve safety of the shop in general. - If we are able to enclose the CNC room it (or divide the shop space for CNC) would help maximize the use of the shop as we could run manual and CNC classes at the same time.

-Our existing building is too small, electrial is not adequate for modern equipment.

-If we are able to enclose the CNC room it would help maximize the use of the shop as we could run manual and CNC classes at the same time.

-3.1 Develop Financial Resources
+3.1 Academic Quality